On Earth as it is in Heaven

 In response to our Holy Father Pope Francis’ call to dialog and action on Climate Change in his Encyclical Laudato Si’ On Care for Our Common Home, I offer this metaphorical painting, On Earth as it is in Heaven, as a visual prayer to raise consciousness and to encourage dialog.

-The title of the painting is taken from the prayer Christ Jesus taught us, The Lord’s Prayer, Thy Kingdom Come, Thy Will Be Done, On Earth as it is in Heaven.
+The title of the painting “On Earth as it is in Heaven” is taken from the prayer Christ Jesus taught us.
+That is, the Lord’s Prayer, Thy Kingdom Come, Thy Will Be Done, On Earth as it is in Heaven.

 The painting is rhetorical in concept and presents us with only two possibilities.

 One in harmony with God’s Creation.
 In other words, a future of justice, peace and sustainability in the natural world.
 Conversely, the other of plunder, chaos, and endless war.
 Subsequently, an ultimate collapse of nature and life on our planet home as we know it.

 Moreover, the painting asks a question of the viewer, each one of us, whatever our religion or beliefs.
 Which future do we want to live in, leave to our children and future generations?

 From a Christian understanding, God gave us Free Will.
 In the garden of Eden He gave Adam free choice to eat or not eat of the fruit He had forbidden him [Genesis 2: 16-17 ].
 Furthermore, He gave him conscious intelligence.
 However, Adam chose not to listen to God and instead disobeyed Him.

 Hence God gave us a second chance.
 He sent His son Jesus Christ to redeem us from our sins.
 Again, we did not listen; we (humanity) the powerful elite and the uninformed, rejected and crucified him.